 Rosemary Stanton- SMH

 The science isn’t there to dispel the use of artificial sweeteners.
-If you are consuming copious amount of cola, maybe their use as a stepping stone may be of benefit.
-Though their long term use remains questionable in terms of our health and the environment.
+If you are consuming a copious amount of sugar-sweetened sodas, the use of artificial sweeteners can be used as a stepping stone to decrease sugar consumption.
+There is no argument against the detrimental effects of artificial sweeteners on the environment, though, we still need some conclusive evidence on the long term use of artificial sweeteners on our health.
+Stay tuned.

 Blog: Eco-Etiquette-How Bad is Diet Coke for the Environment

 Website: Food Politics-Artificial Sweeteners